-Baking requires at least one roll that consists of 8000 XTZ minimum stake.
-People that don’t want to open a node can delegate their XTZs to existing bakers.
+- Baking requires at least one roll that consists of an 8000 XTZ minimum stake.
+People that don’t want to open a node can delegate their XTZs to exist bakers.

-Users can write smart contracts in the Tezos environment by using the Michelson and LIGO smart contract languages.
+- Users can write smart contracts in the Tezos environment using the Michelson, SmartPy, LIGO, Morley Framework, Archetype, and Formal Verification.

-Tezos makes up for the shortcomings of the current version of Ethereum, but Ethereum 2.0 might be out of its reach.
+- Tezos makes up for the shortcomings of the current version of Ethereum, but Merge changed Ethereum’s roadmap.